mikkokotola/winenvsetup/README.md

 ## Repo contents
 - [InstallTools.ps1](InstallTools.ps1) contains a powershell script to install Chocolatey (if not installed) and then install all the packages listed in [toolspackages.txt](toolspackages.txt) using Choco.
 - [toolspackages.txt](toolspackages.txt) contains a list of packages to install in Windows
+- [checksha512.ps1](checksha512.ps1) contains a Powershell script for checking the SHA512 of a file against the SHA512 value given in a second file.
+Usage like `checksha512.ps1 file1.exe file1.exe.sha512`

 ## Instructions